StackVista/stackstate-docs/configure/telemetry/send_events.md

 ## Send events to StackState

-Multiple events can be sent in one JSON message via HTTP POST.
+You can send multiple events in one JSON message via HTTP POST.
 You can also send a single event to StackState using the `stac` CLI `event send` command.
 For example:

 {% tabs %}
 {% tab title="curl" %}